 In 2021, Weedmaps announced a multi-year partnership with Kevin Durant and Thirty-Five ventures in order to create collaborative content aimed to combat misconceptions against marijuana use and advocating it for legalisation.

 As part of Weedmaps’ mission to power a transparent and inclusive global cannabis economy, this strategic partnership aims to further deconstruct the negative stereotypes associated with cannabis while elevating the conversation around the plant’s potential for athlete wellness and recovery.

-In 2014, Kevin Durant joined forces with sportswear brand Nike.
-The 10-year deal is estimated to be worth US$300 million and also includes a US$50 million retirement package.
+In 2014, Durant joined forces with American sportswear giant Nike.
+The ten-year deal is estimated to be worth US$300 million and also includes a US$50m retirement package.